Measuring - how to draw whatever you see, accurately

 How do you draw what you can't see?
 In this totally free session, Lizet Dingemans shows us how to draw a portrait when dramatic shadow hides visual information.
 With charcoal and model Bethany.

 Subscribe to our mailing list and we’ll keep you informed about upcoming online sessions, workshops and events.
-Plus we’ll give you access to SEVEN of our previous sessions, all for FREE
+Plus we’ll give you access to SEVEN of our previous sessions, and a voucher worth $6.50 for a future session, all for FREE

 We won’t sell or share your data and you can unsubscribe at any time.
 You can see our privacy policy here